Towards End-to-End Open Conversational Machine Reading: Analysis

 \subsection{Maximum Generation Length}

-The model performance under the different choices of the maximum generation length is shown in Table \ref{table:max gen length}. \footnote{In Table \ref{table:num rule texts}, the hyperparameter $m$ (number of retrieved rule texts) is varied to compare our model performance on the OR-ShARC test set, test set seen and test set unseen divisions respectively.
+The model performance under the different choices of the maximum generation length is shown in Table \ref{table:max gen length} \footnote{In Table \ref{table:num rule texts}, the hyperparameter $m$ (number of retrieved rule texts) is varied to compare our model performance on the OR-ShARC test set, test set seen and test set unseen divisions respectively.
 In Table \ref{table:max gen length}, the hyperparameter maximum generation length of the backbone encoder-decoder model is varied to compare our model performance on the same datasets.
-The corresponding performance of the above two experiments on dev set is shown by Table \ref{table: dev_num rule texts} and Table \ref{table: dev_max gen length} for reference.
-Note in these experiments, all the hyperparameters remain the same unless explicitly stated.}
+The corresponding performance of the above two experiments on dev set is shown by Table \ref{table: dev_num rule texts} and Table \ref{table: dev_max gen length} in Appendix \ref{sec:appendix} for reference.
+Note in these experiments, all the hyperparameters remain the same unless explicitly stated.} in Appendix \ref{sec:appendix} whose visualization is shown by Figure \ref{appendix-figure:test-genlen}.

 In terms of decision making and question generation, redundant max generation length will not affect the performance of the model but insufficient max generation length will limit the model performance.
-This means the model well learns the difference between different forms of answers and is able to generate suitable answers accordingly.
+This means the model well learns the difference between different forms of answers and is able to generate answers of suitable length accordingly.
+This verifies the feasibility of our end-to-end framework design.